conan-io/docs/reference/commands/workspace.rst

 The new ``conan workspace open`` command implements a new concept.
 The packages containing an ``scm`` information in the ``conandata.yml`` (with ``git.coordinates_to_conandata()``) can be automatically cloned and checkout inside the current workspace from their Conan recipe reference (including recipe revision).

+See :ref:`conan workspace complete<workspace_complete_command>` command to open/add multiple packages that are missing in the package to connect different packages already existing in the workspace.

 conan workspace root